QingyongHu/SensatUrban/README.md

 ### Updates
+* 03/25/2022: we are organizing the [Urban3D@ECCV2022 - The 2nd Challenge on Large-Scale Point Clouds Analysis for Urban Scenes Understanding](https://urban3dchallenge.github.io/)!
 * 01/03/2021: The SensatUrban has been accepted by CVPR 2021!
 * 11/02/2021: The dataset is available for download!
 * 07/09/2020: Initial release!

 ## Related Repos